 Oh you should have heard the way they said his name – ‘Father.’

-When you leave here today, I want you to pause for a moment to ask yourself:
+As you read this, please pause for a moment to ask yourself:

-Am I PRESENT in the moment when someone is in trouble or in need?
-Do I set aside my competing urgencies and personal issues to really listen and be there?
+Am I PRESENT in moments when others need me?
+Do I set aside competing urgencies and personal issues to listen and be there?

 Am I CARING?
-Will I leave the safety of my home at midnight to drive a sick friend to the hospital in an emergency?
+Would I leave the safety of my home at midnight, to drive a sick friend to the hospital in an emergency?
 Does the possibility even cross my mind?

-Finally, as a Christian, am I INTELLIGENT?
+Finally, am I INTELLIGENT?
 Do I speak for God with clarity; rightly dividing the word of truth in wisdom?
 Or, do I promote obfuscating doctrines that condemn and divide?

-If in some small way, my father’s life inspires you to any of these virtues and more, then his legacy is complete.
+If in some small way, my father’s life inspires you to any of these virtues, then his legacy is complete.

-Right now, my Dad is standing in the hallowed halls of Heaven and this is the scene being played out.
-I invite you to imagine it:
+As I read my Dad’s eulogy today, he stands in the hallowed halls of Heaven and this is the scene that is currently being played out.
+I invite you to imagine it.